What is diabetic peripheral neuropathy?

 Diabetic peripheral neuropathy is a condition caused by long-term high blood sugar levels, which causes nerve damage.
 Some people will not have any symptoms.
 But for others symptoms may be debilitating.

-Between 60 and 70 percent of people with diabetes have some form of neuropathy, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+Between 60 and 70 percent of people with diabetes have some form of neuropathy, according to the

 Peripheral neuropathy, the most common form of diabetic neuropathy, affects the legs, feet, toes, hands, and arms.